- Prevention & Technical Services

-The City of Petaluma Fire Department, under the command of Fire Chief Larry B. Anderson, has 58 full-time personnel, 51 of which are uniformed.
+The City of Petaluma Fire Department, under the command of the Fire Chief, has 58 full-time personnel, 51 of which are uniformed.
 The Department operates three fire stations, a Fire Training Center and nearly 14 pieces of emergency apparatus.
 The Department serves a population of 60,000 residents in a 14 square mile area.

 The Department maintains a fire insurance rating of ISO 3, the third highest possible on a rating scale of 10.
 The average response time to emergencies throughout the city is less than 5 minutes.

 All firefighters are comprehensively and vigorously trained.
 Certification is achieved through colleges, the California State Board of Fire Services, the National Fire Academy, and others.

 Approximately 28% of the City General Fund budget is spent to provide fire and rescue services.

 Contact InformationLeonard Thompson, Interim Fire Chief

 Fire Marshal/Battalion Chief – Fire Prevention & Technical Services Division

 Petaluma Fire Department Location: